sunaj/purec/File Explorer Quick Terminal (F1) [win11, purec]-readme.txt

 --fhotkey<N>
   Sets the hotkey to the specified F-key.
 Replace <N> with a number from 1 to 12.
   Example: --fhotkey2 sets the hotkey to F2.
-  If not specified, the default hotkey is F1 (since how often did you need the Help file on Explorer?)
+  If not specified, the default hotkey is F1.

 --notrayicon
   Hides the application icon from the system tray.

+--timing<XX>
+  Sets the sleep time in milliseconds between simulated keypresses.
+Replace <XX> with a number from 01 to 99.
+  Example: --timing50 sets the sleep time to 50ms.
+  If not specified, the default sleep time is 33ms.

 Compilation, updated 2025-10-19: